 For most patients, a root canal sounds a little overwhelming.
 The good news is that it doesn’t need to be.
 If you are afraid of the pain associated with a root canal, there is a way to have the procedure done with virtually no pain.
 If you use sedation dentistry, a root canal is nothing serious at all.
 If a root canal is necessary and you are putting it off because of pain or anxiety, it may lead to a serious infection or an abscess if you choose not to have it done.

 What is a Root Canal?

 When you have a root canal, there is an opening made to the crown of your tooth.
-The dentist removes the pulp of the tooth down to the tip of the roots.
-Once the infected pulp is removed, the dentist uses a filler to fill the tooth, then an adhesive is used to ensure that the entire canal root of the tooth is sealed.
-Once the procedure is done, the dentist places a temporary crown on the tooth, then you return for another appointment to have a permanent crown placed that will protect the tooth against any further damage.
+The dentist removes the tooth’s pulp down to the tip of the roots.
+Once the infected pulp is removed, the dentist uses a filler to fill the tooth, and then an adhesive is used to ensure that the entire canal root of the tooth is sealed.
+Once the procedure is done, the dentist places a temporary crown on the tooth.
+You will then return for another appointment to have a permanent crown placed to protect the tooth against further damage.

 It can sometimes be a lengthy process, and since the dentist is dealing with the roots of your tooth, it can be highly sensitive and painful, which is why many patients avoid having it done.
-For a root canal, there are various options for dental sedation that will minimize any feeling that you have, and in some instances, any memories that you have of the procedure at all.
+For a root canal, there are various options for dental sedation that will minimize any feeling you have and, in some instances, any memories that you have of the procedure at all.

-If you are getting a root canal, you can use nitrous oxide, oral conscious sedation, or IV sedation.
-The sedation method for an individual is determined on the patient’s medical history and current physical and mental health.
+You can generally use nitrous oxide, oral conscious sedation, or IV sedation if you are getting a root canal.
+The sedation method for an individual is determined by the patient’s medical history and current physical and mental health.

 Types of Sedation Available